ceostroff/harry-potter-gpt2-fanfiction/README.md

 Choose an instance type like `g4dn.4xlarge` (priced at ~$1 per hour).
 With those specs you can expect training a model with ~100mb of data in about 7 hours.
 Disk size can fill up quickly, so choose at least 64gb.
 When the instance is running, `ssh` inside and run the following commands to train the model:

-1. Clone this repo and navigate to the folder:
+1. Open the terminal, clone this repo and navigate to the folder:

 ```bash
 $ git clone git@github.com:ceostroff/harry-potter-gpt2-fanfiction.git